Data-Science-in-Mechanical-Engineering/mixed_precision_for_JAX/README.md

 ## Documentation
 For basic usage, this README should give you everything you need to know.
-For deeper insights, you can find the documentation at: https://data-science-in-mechanical-engineering.github.io/mixed_precision_for_JAX/ and our paper at: TODO
+For deeper insights, you can read the [documentation](https://data-science-in-mechanical-engineering.github.io/mixed_precision_for_JAX/) (https://data-science-in-mechanical-engineering.github.io/mixed_precision_for_JAX/) and our [paper](https://www.arxiv.org/pdf/2507.03312) (https://www.arxiv.org/pdf/2507.03312).

 ## Introduction